Who We Are

 Board Member

 Dr. Walter Collins began his career at USC Lancaster in August 2002 as an Instructor of French and English.
-Rising quickly through the ranks to Assistant Professor and Assistant Dean of Student Affairs, Dr. Collins began serving as Regional Campus Dean of USC Lancaster on April 15, 2013.
+Rising quickly through the ranks to Assistant Professor and Assistant Dean of Student Affairs, then served as the Regional Campus Dean of USC Lancaster for ten years.
+In January 2024, he became the USC Executive Vice Chancellor of Academic and Student Affairs and Associate Provost.
 He earned tenure and promotion to Associate Professor in 2009 and promotion to Full Professor in 2015.
 A native of Clinton, North Carolina, Collins earned his BA in French Literature from Wake Forest University, his Master of Arts in French Literature at the University of North Carolina at Chapel Hill and his PhD in Comparative Literature from the University of South Carolina Columbia in 2004.
 In the local community, Dr. Collins has been a member of the Board of Directors for MUSC Health: Lancaster Medical Center, Communities in Schools of Lancaster County and the Lancaster County Chamber of Commerce where he currently chairs the Public Policy Committee.
 He also serves on a variety of community advisory groups: Gregory Family YMCA, Lancaster County Economic Development, and Promise Neighborhood.
 Dr. Collins is passionate about seeing productive collaborations between USC Lancaster and community partners.
-He is a member of the Lancaster Breakfast Rotary Club.
-Dr. Collins and his wife, Ashley, have four children and reside in Lancaster.
+He is a member of the Columbia Rotary Club.
+Dr. Collins and his wife, Ashley, have four children.

 Gregg Gause